 Are We Guided Toward Our Purpose?

-Now, in an important scientific paper published in 2007 that re-defined the purpose of emotions, the researchers concluded that “A person could certainly do far worse, and arguablynot much better, than to go through life making all decisions so asto maximize positive emotions (especially in a long-term perspective) and minimize negative ones.”
+Now, in an important scientific paper published in 2007 that re-defined the purpose of emotions, the researchers concluded that “A person could certainly do far worse, and arguably not much better, than to go through life making all decisions so as to maximize positive emotions (especially in a long-term perspective) and minimize negative ones.”

-The researchers found that behavior pursues emotion.
-Inother words, we naturally tend to make decisions based on whether we believe they will help us avoid pain (such as guilt or actual physical pain) ormaximize pleasure (such as bringing us joy or love).
+In other words, we naturally tend to make decisions based on whether we believe they will help us avoid pain (such as guilt or actual physical pain) or maximize pleasure (such as bringing us joy or love).

-If we look at positive emotions as signals or guidance thatwe are moving in the direction of our purpose and negative emotions asindicators that we have strayed from our path, it fits perfectly with both thereligious and scientific viewpoints.
+If we look at positive emotions as signals or guidance that we are moving in the direction of our purpose and negative emotions as indicators that we have strayed from our path, it fits perfectly with both the religious and scientific viewpoints.

 On the other hand, the researchers found “a fair amount ofevidence that anticipated emotion does lead to adaptive, beneficial,socially and personally desirable behaviors.”